 Dual Language Programs (Spanish-English)

 The Worcester Public Schools offers Spanish-English dual language programs from preschool through high school.
 Dual language students learn content in both English and Spanish in integrated groups of students with diverse language backgrounds.
 The long-term goals of the program are academic achievement, bilingualism and biliteracy, and sociocultural competence.
+Click the below presentation for details.

 What Are the WPS Dual Language Programs?